bigomics/omicsplayground-doc/modules/mod7_Signature.rst

 Compare datasets
 --------------------------------------------------------------------------------

-With this panel, users can
+With this submodule, users can compare pairwise comparisons across datasets that have been uploaded into the platform.
+The submodule is split into thee tabs: **Compare expression**, **Foldchange** and **Gene Correlation**.

 Settings panel